 Meet The QVX Team!

-From: Toronto, Ontario
+From: Ottawa/Toronto, Ontario

 Position: Communications PR Director

 From: Grimsby, ON